voidfemme/nbt_mapart_helper/README.md

   - Use 'u' to unmark a row
   - Use 'q' to return to the main menu

+### LAN Mode

+1. Enable LAN mode through the menu
+2. One user should enable hosting mode
+3. Other users on the network will automatically discover the host
+4. Changes are automatically synchronized between all users
+5. Users can see who is working on which chunks
+6. Chunks are automatically locked when being edited

 ### Chunk Grid Legend

 - `█` = Completed chunk